Charlotte7654/research-portfolio/README.md

-# Zostera capensis Genomics – Lab Projects Showcase
+# Zostera capensis Genomics – Research Showcase

 This repository highlights my contributions to the genomics research of *Zostera capensis* as part of the Combrink et al., 2024 study.
 The work involved bioinformatic analyses, including SNP calling, population genomics, and data processing pipelines.